openmsi/openmsistream_short_course/README.md

 ## src

 This folder has more formal Python code in it.
 The "sensorpush" folder has code for working with SensorPush devices, and the "xrd_analysis" folder has code used in the XRD data example analysis.
 You can use any of this code as reference, but we won't need to edit it directly during the course.

+## xrd_example_data_files

+This folder has four example data files in it.
+The data are background-subtracted 1D X-ray diffraction (XRD) spectra.
+These files are used in the example XRD Analysis that we'll go over on the second day of the course.

+## xrd_example_output

+This folder has a single SQLite database file in it.
+That database is an example of the output you should get from running the example XRD analysis, whether in the third notebook or using the example XRDAnalysisStreamProcessor.
+It's only here for your reference.